vijayetar/Learning-Journal_Vij/git-github.md

 ## What is GitHub?
 - It is online place to store code
 - It uses Git to make the repositories accessible locally and remotely

+## Commands to learn
+- Copy repo into the desktop
+  - git clone *add the url of the repo from GitHub*
+- See the hidden git file
+  - ls -a
+- Open VS code
+  - code .